top of page

 For teenagers and young adults in the UK, starting university or moving into shared accommodation is a major milestone.
 However, it also marks a period of increased risk for invasive meningococcal disease (IMD).

-IMD is a bacterial infection with the Neisseria meningitidis bacteria, in which the bacteria passes into the bloodstream.
+IMD is a bacterial infection with the Neisseria meningitidis (aka Meningococcus) bacteria, in which the bacteria passes into the bloodstream.

 While many people carry this and other bacteria harmlessly in their nose and throat, it becomes invasive & serious when it breaks through the body’s barrier into the bloodstream.
-It then has the potential to cause one or more of the following serious inflammatory conditions:
+It then has the potential to cause sepsis (inflammation of the blood and vital organs), and/or meningitis (inflammation of the brain lining), which are serious inflammatory conditions needing urgent medical care.

 The Vaccination - and Information - Gap: ACWY vs. MenB